azariak/TutorFlowAI/README.md

 - Fix `Unexpected end of JSON input` error to notify the user to configure their API key, test API call fails, better error handling
 - Merge common elemts of generate.js and geminiService.JS
 - The AI chat should be able to help users learn to use the app.
 Add to system message, and indicate this in help menu.
-- Eliminate autoscroll for messages in the chat, keep for images
+- Eliminate autoscroll for messages in the chat when the message is too big for the chat box, keep for images and short messages.
+Basically max out the autoscroll to the size of chat window

 #### Color Scheme
 - Off-white: #FFECD1